At RJ Thieneman, we view our past accomplishments as a strategic and creative path to the future.

 Apprentice Builder Program

-This two-year program was created to allow the third generation an opportunity to be involved in a building project, while working directly with a mentor builder.
+This two-year program was created to allow the third generation of Thienemans an opportunity to be involved in a building project, while working directly with a mentor builder.

 Regency Centre in Lexington, KY acquired